There’s a dark side to goal setting. It’s the side that like our New Year’s Resolutions, ends up buried at the bottom of the junk drawer.

 If we want to accomplish anything, it’s critical to be in a positive mental and emotional state of well-being.

-So when Hicks says, “you can’t get there from here,” he means, it’s difficult reaching a goal if we’re sad, depressed, lacking motivation, straight-up avoiding the process altogether, or if the current goal involves peeling us from the sheets of our beds.
+So when Hicks says, “you can’t get there from here,” she means, it’s difficult reaching a goal if we’re sad, depressed, lacking motivation, straight-up avoiding the process altogether, or if the current goal involves peeling us from the sheets of our beds.

 Setting all the S.M.A.R.T. goals in the world won’t change this.